djplaner/memex/docs/sense/CASA/design-of-vue-lj-casa-4.md

 Show a summary of information about each of the student groups in the current group set.

-- # groups without student entries
+- num groups without student entries
-- # groups without recent student entries
+- num groups without recent student entries
-- # groups without staff entries
+- num groups without staff entries
-- # groups without recent staff entries
+- num groups without recent staff entries

 Each of these being a table that includes